davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 A multi-certificate deployment model avoids these transition problems.
 Key rotation may proceed as follows:

-1. The CA operator generates a new root CA with a separate key, but continues operating the old root CA.
+1. The CA operator generates a new root CA with a separate key and Trust Anchor Identifier, but continues operating the old root CA.

-2. Root programs begin trusting the new root CA alongside the old one.
-They update their root store manifests.
+2. Root programs begin trusting the new root CA. Clients are configured to choose the new Trust Anchor Identifier in preference to the old one.

-3. When subscribers request certificates, the CA issues certificates from both roots and provisions the subscriber with both certificates.
+3. When subscribers request certificates, the CA issues certificates from both roots and provisions the subscriber with both certificate chains with the differentiating Trust Anchor Identifiers.

-4. Relying parties send trust expressions that evaluate to either the old or new root, and are served the appropriate option.
+4. Relying parties choose either the old or new Trust Anchor Identifier, and are served the appropriate option.

 5. Once subscribers have been provisioned with new certificates, root programs can safely distrust the old root in new relying parties.
-The CA operator continues to operate the old root CA for as long as it wishes to serve subscribers that, in turn, wish to serve older relying parties.
+The CA operator may continue to operate the old root CA for as long as it wishes to serve subscribers that, in turn, wish to serve older relying parties.

 This process requires no configuration changes to the subscriber, given an automated, multi-certificate-aware certificate issuance process.
 The subscriber does not need to know why it received two certificates, only how to select between them for each relying party.